RMerl/asuswrt-merlin.ng/README-merlin.txt

    - SNMP support (except for HND devices)
    - Nano text editor (for more user-friendly script editing)
    - NTP daemon, which can synchronize your client devices
-   - TLS 1.3 support for some services (OpenSSL 1.1.1)

 Disk sharing:
    - Enable/disable the use of shorter share names
    - NFS sharing (through webui)
    - Allow or disable WAN access to the FTP server
-   - Updated Samba version (3.6), with SMB2.0 support
    - TLS support for the FTP server